-Adjunct Faculty Title IX and Clery Act Training: Part of the affirmative action training available to all adjunct faculty in August 2019 included a presentation highlighting Kean University policies and procedures relating to Title IX and the Clery Act, focusing on identification of resources within the campus community and reporting obligations.
+Adjunct Faculty Title IX and Clery Act Training: Part of the affirmative action training available to all adjunct faculty in August 2021 included a presentation highlighting Kean University policies and procedures relating to Title IX and the Clery Act, focusing on identification of resources within the campus community and reporting obligations.

-Sexual Assault Hearing Officer Training: ATIXA, the Association of Title IX Administrators, delivered expert training on the investigation, response and remediation of sexual misconduct on campus to sexual misconduct hearing officers, with specific focus on the University's new procedures.
+On-Site Sexual Assault Hearing Officer Training: ATIXA, the Association of Title IX Administrators, delivered inperson training for hearing officers specific to the policies and procedures of Kean University's Code of Student Conduct.
+Additional expert training on the investigation, response and remediation of sexual misconduct on campus was provided to sexual misconduct hearing officers in a separate on- site sessions.